ymcui/NLP-Review-Scorer/README.md

 - You are somewhat familiar with [BERT](https://github.com/google-research/bert)

 ## How-To
-1. Copy (do not need to download) the one of the following model to your Google Drive
+1. Copy (do not need to download) the one of the following model to your Google Drive.

 | Model | Training Data | MAE @ Dev | Link |
 | :------ | :-----: | :-----: | :-----: |
 | v2 (latest) | 5.7k | 0.35 | [Google Drive](https://drive.google.com/open?id=1HBauWO1kjvhyQcerXbq9NPzJaBAcW0bZ) |